FYS3240 – Data Acquisition and Control

 As the teaching involves laboratory and/or field work, you should consider taking out a separate travel and personal risk insurance.
 Read about your insurance cover as a student.

-Final oral/written exam.
-4 compulsory lab exercises are included, and they need to be approved in order to sit for the final exam.
+4 mandatory lab exercises must be approved to take the final exam.

 Examination support material

 Language of examination

 Subjects taught in English will only offer the exam paper in English.

 You may write your examination paper in Norwegian, Swedish, Danish or English.